 Professional Skills Institute

-- The teacher population of 27 teachers has declined by 20% over five years.
+- The teacher population of 27 teachers has stayed relatively flat over five years.

 |Professional Skills Institute||(OH) Community College Avg.|